-Will I still need to submit the annual payment summary report or generate payment summaries for my employees?
+Will I still need to submit or generate annual payment summaries for my employees?

 If you use Single Touch Payroll reporting, you may not need to submit a payment summary report and provide payment summaries to your employees.
 The ATO should be able to provide more information about your specific requirements regarding payment summaries.

 Can I make PAYG or SGC payments through Single Touch Payroll?